-When trying to find the best places to live, it's always a good idea to compare cities and further, to compare neighborhoods.
+When trying to find the best places to live, it's always a good idea to compare cities and if possible, to compare neighborhoods.
 After all, when you go to buy a car or a house or any big ticket item, you usually try out a few models or visit a few homes before you decide.
-The same tactic applies to finding the best places to live - do it before you start planning your move or to help narrow down your choices.
+The same tactic applies to finding the best places to live.
+Do it before you start planning your move or to help narrow down your choices.

 Best Places to Live: How to Compare Cities

-- Cost of Living and Salary Comparison: Again, Sperling's has the best tool for comparing salaries and cost of living.
+- Cost of Living and Salary Comparison: Sperling's has the best tool for comparing salaries and cost of living.
 This tool provides stats on food, housing, utilities, transportation and more.
-Great way to find out if your salary will measure up in the new city.
+This is a useful way to find out if your salary will measure up in the new city.

-- Compare Schools: GreatSchools.net is a parent's dream in finding the best school.
-This tool lists schools in the city of your choice, providing extensive statistics on test scores and teacher and student ratios, including teacher's experience.
+- Compare Schools: GreatSchools.net is helpful in finding the best school.
+This tool lists schools in the city of your choice, providing extensive statistics on test scores and teacher and student ratios, including the teacher's experience.
 The tool also allows you to compare two schools within the same city or from state to state.
-Highly recommend this site.